smarr/are-we-fast-yet/docs/core-language.md

 #### Required Abstractions

-The set of required concepts is as:
+The set of required concepts is:
   - objects with fields, could be also records or structs
   - polymorphic methods on user-defined classes/objects/types
   - closures, i.e. anonymous functions with read and write access to their